misiektoja/psn_monitor/docs/troubleshooting.md

 If a saved status file has an invalid structure, monitoring stops before replacing it.
 Correct the named file or move it aside to start a fresh baseline.
 Keep a copy if you need the old history.
 Older valid records and extra trailing metadata remain accepted.

+A saved status dated more than five minutes ahead of the machine clock is a separate case, because the tool wrote that file itself and a clock moved backwards is the usual reason.
+Monitoring warns, keeps the saved status and times it from the moment it starts, so the run continues.
+Check the system clock if the warning repeats.

 Info lookups stop after a rate limit, authentication failure or service outage instead of continuing to other trophy or recent-game requests.
 Correct the reported problem or wait before running the command again.

 Malformed path settings and color-theme values are reported by Doctor with the setting name.
 Invalid color values are ignored while rendering help so you can still find the configuration commands.

-Saved status timestamps more than five minutes in the future are invalid.
-Check the system clock then correct the named history file or move it aside to start fresh.
-Monitoring preserves the invalid file instead of replacing it.